 The Pacific Collection is also supplemented by the personal papers of Harry Maude and Honor Maude (his wife and string figure expert) and some of their colleagues and associates, including the linguist H.G.A.
 Hughes.

-A more complete description is available electronically in the guide Journeys through Pacific history: a guide to the Pacific islands library and the papers of H.E. and H.C.
+A more complete description is available electronically in Journeys through Pacific history: a guide to the Pacific islands library and the papers of H.E. and H.C.
 Maude (1995).
-Please however note that it doesn't take into account additions since the time of publication.
+Please note: the guide does not take into account additions since the time of publication.